Levonta Taylor

-Levonta Taylor (born November 4, 1997) is an American football cornerback for the Michigan Panthers of the United States Football League (USFL).
+Levonta Taylor (born November 4, 1997) is an American professional football cornerback for the Michigan Panthers of the United Football League (UFL).
 He played college football at Florida State.

-High School career
+Early life

 After high school, Taylor was ranked as the number 1 cornerback in the country by 247 sports.

 College career

-Despite the fact that Taylor was dealing with injuries, he was still able to appear in 12 games for Florida state as a true freshman.
-During his sophomore season, in a game against Louisiana-Monroe, Taylor had his first 2 interceptions of his career.
+Despite dealing with injuries, Taylor was still able to appear in 12 games for Florida State as a true freshman.
+During his sophomore season, in a game against Louisiana-Monroe, Taylor had his first two interceptions of his career.

 Professional career

 Los Angeles Rams

 Taylor signed with the Los Angeles Rams as an undrafted free agent on April 25, 2020.
 He was waived on August 11, 2020.

 Saskatchewan Roughriders

 Taylor signed with the Saskatchewan Roughriders of the Canadian Football League on April 27, 2022, but was released on June 2.

 Michigan Panthers

 On January 5, 2023, Taylor signed with the Michigan Panthers of the United States Football League (USFL).
+He re-signed with the team on August 26, 2024.
+He was placed on injured reserve on May 6, 2025.